dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 `String` & `StringBuilder` method `.substring(start, end)`, throws `StringIndexOutOfBounds` exception if start < end or start < 0 or end > length()

 String will concatenate with `+` only if one of them is string.
-That’s why first statement compiled correctly, cause it works like Object + String => Object.toString + String.
-But second failed, cause it works like Object + Integer, which can’t work
+That’s why first statement compiled correctly, cause it works like `Object + String => Object.toString + String`.
+But second failed, cause it works like `Object + Integer`, which can’t work.
+When concatenate with `null`, it checks object and if it null, then it converted into `null` string.
 ```java
 Object obj = 1;
 obj += "2";